KorbinianKuhn/validator/README.md

 ## Contribution

-Fork this repository and push in your ideas.
+Get involved and push in your ideas.

 Do not forget to add corresponding tests to keep up 100% test coverage.